envato/event_sourcery/docs/core-concepts.md

 Event Stream Processors (ESPs) subscribe to an event store.
 They read events from the event store and take some action.

-When newly created an ESP will process the event stream from the beginning.
-When catching up like this an ESP will process events in batches (currently set to 1,000 events).
-This allows them to optimise processing if desired.
+When newly created, an ESP will process the event stream from the beginning.
+When catching up like this an ESP can process events in batches (currently set to 1,000 events).
+This allows them to optimise processing as desired.

 ESPs track the position in the event stream that they've processed in a way that suits them.
 This allows for them to optimise transaction handling in the case where they are catching up for example.

-They provide an interface to report this position to upstream supervisors.
+They provide an interface to report their position in the stream to upstream supervisors and monitors.

 ## Projectors

 A Projector is an EventStreamProcessor that listens for events and projects data into a projection.
 These projections are generally consumed on the read side of the CQRS world.

-Projectors tend to be built for specific read-side needs.
-They are intended to be specific to a singular read case.
+Projectors tend to be built for specific read-side needs and are generally specific to a single read case.

 Modifying a projection is achieved by creating a new projector.